Dec 16, Economy Block: Your New Quilting Superpower! ✨

 Above is a detail of the door trim with the flower design, a feature in all the woodwork in the house both upstairs and down.

+Above is a detail of the wallpaper (showing the wallpaper's true color).
 I know the other photos taken here make the the wallpaper look golden probably because of the soft white/yellow light of the sconces.

 I purchased the bathing beauties from The Dane's Home (Antiques) in Waupaca, WI and reframed it to go with the bathroom colors.